Quantum Pin Codes: Pin codes

-This definition can be restated in the language of pin codes: the $D+1$ levels, $C_0,\ldots,C_D$, are indexed by the $D+1$ colors and each level contains the vertices of a given color.
-The flags, $F$, are defined using the $D$-simplices (each containing $D+1$ vertices); this defines a relation, $F\subset C_0\times\cdots\times C_D$ thanks to the colorability condition as each $D$-simplex will not contain two vertices of the same color.
-One can further check that the relation $F$ is a pin code relation as stated in Def.~\ref{def:pincoderel}.
-Indeed, $D$-pinned sets correspond to $(D-1)$-simplices which are contained in exactly two $D$-simplices since the simplicial-complex triangulates a $D$-manifold without boundaries.
-This shows that it is a pin code relation.
-Then subsets of the $(D+1)$ colors correspond to types and any $k$-simplex corresponds directly to a collection of pins of type given by the $(k+1)$ different colors of the $(k+1)$ vertices of the $k$-simplex.
+\begin{prop}{($D$-simplices form a pin code relation).} Let $\mathcal{T}$ be a homogeneous $D$-dimensional simplicial complex whose vertices are $(D+1)$-colorable, triangulating a $D$-manifold.
+Given a $(D+1)$-coloration with colors numbered from $0$ to $D$, define $L_j$ as the set of vertices of color number $j$ in $\mathcal{T}$.
+The relation $F\subset L_0\times\cdots\times L_D$ representing the set of $D$-simplices is a pin code relation. \end{prop} \begin{IEEEproof} $D$-pinned sets correspond to $(D-1)$-simplices which are contained in exactly two $D$-simplices since the simplicial-complex triangulates a $D$-manifold without boundaries.
+This shows that it is a pin code relation. \end{IEEEproof} Then subsets of the $(D+1)$ colors correspond to types and any $k$-simplex corresponds directly to a collection of pins of type given by the $(k+1)$ different colors of the $(k+1)$ vertices of the $k$-simplex.
 The corresponding $(k+1)$-pinned set contains all the $D$-simplices containing the original $k$-simplex.
 As such all the non-empty $(k+1)$-pinned sets are given by all the collection of pins and type corresponding to all the $k$-simplices.
 With these consideration, we see that choosing $x=\tilde{x}+1$ and $z = \tilde{z}+1$, the corresponding $(x,z)$-pin code is the same as the original color code.

+\begin{prop}{(Quantum color codes are quantum pin codes).} Let $\mathcal{T}$ be a homogeneous $D$-dimensional simplicial complex whose vertices are $(D+1)$-colorable, triangulating a $D$-manifold.
+For integers $x$ and $z$ such that $x+z \leq D-2$, the $(x-1, z-1)$-color code defined on $\mathcal{T}$ is equal to the $(x,z)$-pin code defined by the relation on the colored vertices given by the set of $D$-simplices. \end{prop} \begin{IEEEproof} By inspection, using Table~\ref{tab:colorcodespincodes}, one checks that the qubits and stabilizers exactly coincide in the definition of the $(x-1, z-1)$-color code and the $(x,z)$-pin code. \end{IEEEproof}

-An example for $D=2$, based on the hexagonal color code, is shown in figure~\ref{fig:hexex}.
+An example for $D=2$, based on the hexagonal color code, is shown in Figure~\ref{fig:hexex}.
 To summarize: to go from color codes to pin codes one just forgets the geometry, keeping only the $(D+1)$-ary relation given by the $(D+1)$-colored $D$-simplices.

 Importantly, pin codes are more general, as there are pin code relations which are not derived from these specific simplicial complexes.
 In the next section after recalling a concrete color code construction we give two more general constructions of pin code relations.